 We’re in the age of podcasts, radio apps, and audiobooks, and now couldn’t be a better time to convert your book into an audiobook.
 But many writers get scared off by the thought of creating an audiobook because it seems like a major production.

 We get questions all the time from our Become a Bestseller students, like:

 Thankfully, self-publishing an audiobook now is as easy as self-publishing your book.
 It has become cost-effective and approachable for self-published authors, and there is a range of options depending on the budget you want to spend on it.

-- Prep your book for audiobook recording
+- Prep for recording

-- Hire an audiobook narrator
+- Hire a narrator

-- Record the audiobook yourself
+- Record the audiobook

 - Work with an audiobook producer

 - Upload your audiobook to ACX

 Here are the exact steps you need to follow, and our suggestions for turning your book into the next big audiobook.